TRY NEW VERSION

 6. After it, all the bin files will be passed to the ./target folder.

-In case the example and Document Server are installed on different computers, make sure that your server with the example installed has access to the Document Server with the address which you specify instead of documentserver in the configuration files.
-Make sure that the Document Server in its turn has access to the server with the example installed with the address which you specify instead of example.com in the configuration files.
+In case the example and ONLYOFFICE Docs are installed on different computers, make sure that your server with the example installed has access to the ONLYOFFICE Docs with the address which you specify instead of documentserver in the configuration files.
+Make sure that the ONLYOFFICE Docs in its turn has access to the server with the example installed with the address which you specify instead of example.com in the configuration files.

 If you integrated the editors successfully the result should look like the demo preview on our site.